 Beams collided at 7 Tev

 Geneva 30 March 2010.
 Beams collided at 7 TeV in the LHC at 13:06 CEST today, marking the start of the LHC research programme.
-Particle physicists around the world are looking forward to a potentially rich harvest of new physics as the LHC begins its first long run at an energy three and a half times higher than previously achieved at a particle accelerator.
+Particle physicists around the world are looking forward to a potentially rich harvest of new physics as the LHC begins its first long run at an energy three and a half times higher than previously achieved at a particle accelerator.“It’s a great day to be a particle physicist,” said CERN Director General Rolf Heuer.
+“A lot of people have waited a long time for this moment, but their patience and dedication is starting to pay dividends.”

 “With these record-shattering collision energies, the LHC experiments are propelled into a vast region to explore, and the hunt begins for dark matter, new forces, new dimensions and the Higgs boson,” said ATLAS collaboration spokesperson, Fabiola Gianotti.
 “The fact that the experiments have published papers already on the basis of last year’s data bodes very well for this first physics run.”